TOK ENDGAME:

 The TOK Exhibition Internal Assessment (IA) is completed by the end of the first year.
 Eight hours of teaching time are recommended.

 The TOK Exhibition “explores how TOK manifests in the world around us.”
 It consists of a curated exhibition of three real world objects that connect to one of 35 IA Prompts.
 The Prompts are all very broad, open-ended knowledge questions.
-Download the prompts from the TOK Subject Guide and share them with students during this introductory session.
+Download the prompts in advance from the TOK Subject Guide.
+Share them with students during this introductory session.

 To ensure clarity and student confidence, begin by setting out the expectations unambiguously.
 Tell students that the Exhibition is graded internally by the class teacher; and, later in the process, randomly selected, moderated samples are sent off to the IB.
+(I usually say “anonymous strangers at the IB.”)
 To facilitate this the end-product is a single file is consisting of:

 ONLINE OR PUBLIC EVENT?